GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E01_MythTrack.md

 4. It is REALLY only a world for two, fuck the whole humanity.

+5. The headlines Read on the bar TV, Carol wishes paradise would bring back, her ego bubble / filter bubble.
+Helen is always around Carol's mind, the hive mind is always around.

-5. Carol and Hellen's memories are all that she has to last a lifetime.
+6. Carol and Hellen's memories are all that she has to last a lifetime.

-6. Carl takes *any risk* to tie back the hands of time. boozing, taking cars, racing to the hospital.
+7. Carl takes *any risk* to tie back the hands of time. boozing, taking cars, racing to the hospital.

-7. Some day in the future episodes, WE WILL FIND, These Are The Best Of Times, Carolis NOW living in the REAL WORLD of planet Earth that birhed her.
+8. Some day in the future episodes, WE WILL FIND, These Are The Best Of Times, Carolis NOW living in the REAL WORLD of planet Earth that birhed her.